TheSharks/BezerkDocs/docs/index.md

 **NOTE:** As this is more advanced technology than most of our projects, this software is mainly aimed at advanced users and will hence assume a higher level of technical competence.
 Which means that some details are left to your own perception ability.

 ##Installation
 Bezerk runs on a host device of your choice.
 The server installation process is fairly simple, you need to install the Bezerk server and configure WildBeast to use it.
-At the time of writing a WildBeast integration does not exist, but there is a working prototype of the server.
-Installation guide coming later.
+See Introduction for more details.

 ##Discord server
 We have a Discord to discuss in if you fancy, you can also get support for getting Bezerk to work there.
 Click below to join in.